Disney Cruise Line

 |Operator||Disney Cruise Line (via Magical Cruise Co Ltd)|

 Review of Global Dream

-MS Global Dream cruise ship is the first of two Global-class passenger vessels ordered by the shipowner GHK (Genting Hong Kong) for the company's two subsidiaries/brands - Dream Cruises and Star Cruises.
-The first liner (Global Dream) is scheduled for launch in 2020 (inauguration in December).
-The second vessel (sistership) will be for Star Cruises (scheduled launch and inauguration in 2021) but its name is yet to be announced.
+The 2025-built MS Global Dream cruise ship (currently under construction in Germany) is the first of two GLOBAL class units ordered by the shipowner GHK-Genting Hong Kong (1993-founded/2022-defunct) for the company's Asian subsidiaries/brands Dream Cruises and Star Cruises.
+The first liner (Global Dream) was scheduled for launch in 2020 (inauguration in December) but, due to the Coronavirus crisis was postponed for 2022-Q1.

 History - construction and ownership

 On June 11, 2022, Christoph Morgen (GHK's MV Werften's insolvency administrator) announced that the unfinished sistership (the second GLOBAL-class unit/"Global Dream 2") will be sold for scrap.
 The unit had a completed lower hull with installed machinery Including the engines) and some of the systems.
 The plan was for the installed systems and machinery to be removed and sold, and the half-finished hull to be separately sold at scrap prices.

 On October 6, 2022, NDR 1 Radio MV (part of NDR-Norddeutscher Rundfunk German news agency) reported that the unfinished (~75-80% completed) mega-liner could be purchased by DCL-Disney Cruise Line.
 In an interview, Christoph Morgen said that there are purchase negotiations with DCL.
 The vessel will be completed in Wismar (under Meyer Werft's Papenburg yard's management) and could be delivered/inaugurated in 2024-Q4.